-These pages are dedicated to remembering the story of the US Navy's first purpose built land-based patrol bomber.
-Originally designed and conceived at the dawn of the US entry into World War II.
-The Lockheed P-2 Neptune served with distinction in Fleet Patrol Squadrons for 30 years.
-Beginning in 1962, the Neptune was slowly phased out of front line service in favor of the newer and more capable Lockheed P-3 Orion.
-Over 40 years after the Neptune was retired, the Orion is being replaced by the Boeing P-8 Poseidon.
+These pages are dedicated to remembering the story of the US Navy's first purpose-built land-based patrol bomber conceived and designed at the dawn of the US entry into World War II.
+Missing the war in the Pacific, the first P2V-1 Neptunes would not enter fleet service until 1946-1947.
+The Lockheed P2V Neptune would serve with distinction in Fleet and Reserve Patrol Squadrons for the next 30 years.

 12 factory fresh P2V-5s were delivered to the MLD No. 320 Squadron between 10/53 and 01/54.
 By 1962 all remaining P2V-5s had been transferred to Portugal.